Narthur/ohc-handbook/Course Catalog.md

 ### [ECON 265] Principles of Economics I Macro for Christian Business Professionals (3)

-An introductory course that explores topics such as economic growth, inflation,unemployment, fiscaland monetary policies, money supply, banking and the banking system within the context of major economic theories.
+An introductory course that explores topics such as economic growth, inflation, unemployment, fiscal and monetary policies, money supply, banking and the banking system within the context of major economic theories.

 ### [ECON 266] Principles of Economics II Micro for Christian Business Professionals (3)

 Microeconomics examines the factors that influence individual economic choices and how the choices of various decision makers are coordinated by markets.
 Topics include supply, demand,